Real Estate Mauritius · Westimmo

 Flat income tax rate

-No property tax, no council tax, no capital gains tax on resale
+No property tax, no housing tax, and no capital gains tax

 6